iotaledger/iri/CONTRIBUTING.md

 To suggest a new feature, talk to the IOTA community and IOTA Foundation members in the #iri-discussion channel on [Discord](https://discord.iota.org/).

-If the IRI team agrees that your feature is necessary, the team will create an issue for it.
+If the IRI team approves your feature, the team will create an issue for it.

 ## Build a new feature